maureendss/brouhaha-maker/README.md

 This script takes advantage of all available GPUs.
 You can launch it on scrum to deal efficiently with large dataset.

-# Apply diverse transformations the dataset
+# Apply white noise augmentation to the dataset

 To transform your dataset, you will need to use `build_vad_datasets.py` as follow:

 ## Noise Augmentation

-You will need to audioset [AUDIOSET](https://research.google.com/audioset/dataset/index.html).
-To launch the noise augmentation use `build_vad_datasets.py` as follow:

 Set dir noise to a dataset which contains one long white noise segment.
 Careful, it is important that there is only one audio in the dataset, which is also longer than the longest audio.

+You can create this white noise using for example audacity (make sure to save it with a 16k sample rate).
+It should be longer than any segments in the evaluation set (eg 30s)
 Set SNR_MIN and MAX to the required value (max 30, min 1) In decibels (the decibel ratio difference between the 2)

+#For example, if you want an equally spaced range of 9 numbers between 1 and 30 you can use :
+[ 1.   ,  4.625,  8.25 , 11.875, 15.5  , 19.125, 22.75 , 26.375, 30.   ])

 ```
 python build_vad_datasets.py transform $DATASET_NAME \
                              $OUTPUT_DIR_VAD_DATASET \
                              --name noise \
                              --transforms noise \
-                             --dir-noise $MUSAN_DIR \
+                             --dir-noise $DIR_NOISE \
                              --ext-noise .wav \
                              --snr-min $TARGET_SNR \
                              --snr-max $TARGET_SNR \